 101.017 Bureau of Voting Systems Certification.
-There is created a Bureau of Voting Systems Certification within the Division of Elections of the Department of State which shall provide technical support to the supervisors of elections and which is responsible for

-State which shall provide technical support to the supervisors of elections and which is responsible for voting system standards and certification.
+There is created a Bureau of Voting Systems Certification within the Division of Elections of the Department of State which shall provide technical support to the supervisors of elections and which is responsible for voting system standards and certification.
 The positions necessary for the bureau to accomplish its duties shall be established through the budgetary process.